Creative Writing at Tusculum

 Awards & Prizes

 Our students compete for bragging rights and substantial monetary prizes in an in-house literary competition.
 The Curtis-Owens prizes, endowed by a distinguished Tusculum College alum, are awarded annually in poetry, fiction, nonfiction, and scriptwriting.
 The prizes are judged by established, award-winning writers who visit the campus to give a reading and to announce their selections at an awards ceremony in the spring.
-Past judges include playwright David Muschell, poet Sally Keith, fiction writer Kellie Wells, essayist Patrick Madden, poet John Hoppenthaler, and essayist Erin Tocknell, and fiction writer Charles Dodd White.
-In 2015, essayist Julija Šukys.
+Past judges include playwright David Muschell, poet Sally Keith, fiction writer Kellie Wells, essayist Patrick Madden, poet John Hoppenthaler, and essayist Erin Tocknell, fiction writer Charles Dodd White, and essayist Julija Šukys.
 In 2016, fiction writer Eric Lundgren will serve as esteemed judge.

 Creative Writing in the Classroom